The facts about getting Life insurance with obesity or high BMI

 What does High BMI Life Insurance cost?

 If you apply for life cover with a high BMI, you can expect to receive standard terms for most insurance policies so long as your body mass index does not exceed 40.
 However, providers may offer cover at an increased premium below this threshold and anyone with a BMI over 36 may be quoted higher monthly premiums.
-Insurers are more likely to provide favourable cover to older individuals as high BMI at a young age can often lead to chronic health issues and serious medical conditions.
+Insurers are more likely to provide favorable cover to older individuals as high BMI at a young age can often lead to chronic health issues and serious medical conditions.
 If you are overweight or obese you can expect your insurer to ask you questions about your medical history such as:

 - What is your current weight and height?

-- Are you experiencing any weight related health conditions? (e.g. high cholesterol, high blood pressure.
+- Are you experiencing any weight-related health conditions? (e.g. high cholesterol, high blood pressure.
 Type 2 Diabetes etc.)